Images of analytic map germs, and singular fibrations: Introduction

-In the second part (Sections 4 and 5) we apply the preceding results to the existence of local fibrations of map germs.
-This is actually a long standing problem stemming from Milnor's results \cite{Mi} for holomorphic function germs completed by Hironaka and L\^e in case of nonisolated singularities, and from Hamm's study \cite{Ha-icis} of the local fibration attached to an isolated complete intersection singularity (abbreviated ICIS, see \cite{Lo, Lo2} for the reference monograph on this topic).
-The existence of a local fibration is the basis for the study of the topological properties of the space near the singularity.
-In case of holomorphic hypersurfaces and ICIS, this gave a lot of results in the last 50 years.
-Beyond the ICIS, there are several relatively recent existence results, especially in case of mixed map germs, for instance \cite{dST0, ACT, Ma, ART, Ha, Oka4, PS, Oka}.
+In the second part (Sections 4 and 5) we address the existence of a local fibration for map germs on the basis of the preceding results.
+The existence problem is actually a long standing one, stemming from Milnor's results \cite{Mi} for holomorphic function germs completed by Hironaka and by L\^e in case of nonisolated singularities, as well as from Hamm's study \cite{Ha-icis} of the local fibration attached to a complex isolated complete intersection singularity (abbreviated ICIS, see \cite{Lo, Lo2} for the reference monograph on this topic).
+Beyond the ICIS, there are several relatively recent existence results, especially in case of mixed map germs, for instance \cite{dST0, ACT, Ma, ART, Ha, PS, Oka4}.

-We give here the most general condition under which local fibrations exist in the most general singular situation.
-Our main results is the ``universal criterion for NMG'', (Theorem \ref{main-new}), telling that ``tame implies NMG''.
-This result yields a general Fibration Theorem \ref{t:tube} and its corollaries in Section 5.
+The general notion of ``stratified fibration'' that we work with here will be defined in \S \ref{s:nmg} and \S \ref{s:sing}.
+We give the most general condition (the ``tameness'' condition Definition \ref{d:tame}) under which local fibrations exist in the singular stratified setting.
+Our main result is the ``universal criterion for NMG'' Theorem \ref{main-new} telling that ``tame implies NMG'', which yields a general Fibration Theorem \ref{t:tube} and its corollaries in Section 5.